 They need to have decided their course of study before applying—and we advise applying as early as possible.
 See all the important dates for applying to enrol.

 You’ll also need to talk together about how they will finance their degree.
 This includes both paying for their courses and living expenses.
 StudyLink can help finance your child’s study.
-Your son or daughter might also be eligible for a school-leaver scholarship, so it’s worth taking a look at what scholarships are available.
+Your child might also be eligible for a school-leaver scholarship, so it’s worth taking a look at what scholarships are available.

 Equip them with life skills

 Being prepared for university is about more than just deciding what to study.
 Encourage them to develop practical and personal skills to successfully manage their transition to university life.